Adiantum venustum aka Himalayan Maidenhair

 Himalayan Maidenhair, Evergreen Maidenhair

-How to care for Himalayan Maidenhair
+How difficult is it to take care of Himalayan Maidenhair

 With its straightforward care requirements, Himalayan Maidenhair is a hassle-free plant that anyone can enjoy.